wuerges/iccad2016uffs/README.md

 ## Installation

 This projects aims to reduce the amount of depencies to the most.
-However it needs cmake and boost spirit 3.0.
+However it needs cmake and boost spirit 3.0 and rapidcheck.
+Rapidcheck is included as a git submodule.

 To compile it, run the following commands:

 ```
+git clone <url for this repo>
+git submodule update
 cmake .
 make
 ```